pawelptak/clip-yt/README.md

 - Paste the URL address of a YouTube video.
 - Select the desired output file format.
 - (Optional) Select the start and end timestamp if you'd like to download a section of the whole video.
-- Start processing and download file.
+- Press the button to start processing and download the file.

 ## Credits
 Special thanks to the creator of [YoutubeDLSharp](https://github.com/Bluegrams/YoutubeDLSharp) :).